wavemotion-dave/StellaDS/README.md

 * Full console emulation including Reset, Select, Difficulty Switches, TV Type.
 * Most popular bankswitching is supported up to 512K of ROM and 32K of RAM (similar to the Harmony Encore specifications).
-* Wide range of controllers including joystick, paddles, driving controller, booster grip, keypad, Genesis 2-button and more
+* Wide range of controllers including joystick, paddles, driving controller, booster grip, keypad, Genesis 2-button and more.
-* Savekey Support with backing 32K EEPROM
+* Savekey Support with backing 32K EEPROM.
-* FA2 and Cherity supported with backing EEPROM support
+* FA2 and Cherity supported with backing EEPROM support.
 * DPC+ Arm-Assisted games supported!
-(DSi or above needed for full speed)
+(DSi or above needed for full speed).
 * CDF/CDFJ/CDFJ+ Arm-Assisted games supported!
-(DSi or above needed for full speed)
+(DSi or above needed for full speed).
-* High score support with up to 10 scores for each game
+* High score support with up to 10 scores for each game.
-* Manuals for more than 100 of the common games included
+* Manuals included for more than 100 of the common games.
-* Keypad overlay for Star Raiders
+* Keypad overlay for Star Raiders.
-* Frame Blending to help smooth out flicker
+* Frame Blending to help smooth out flicker.

 Copyright :
 -----------------------